rhdeck/react-native-swift-cli/README.md

 # Install globally for development

-_react-native-swift-cli_ is a helper utility for initializing new swift-based components.
+_react-native-swift-cli_ is a helper utility for initializing new swift-based native modules and UI components.

 ```bash
 yarn global add react-native-swift-cli